 I always used to take a lot of photos at friend’s weddings and fell in love with the whole process.
 I think the thing I love most is revealing to people just how beautiful they are.
 It gives me great joy to capture someone’s personality and beauty and say ‘Hey that’s you!”
 A lot of people aren’t too confident that they look good, so when we are able to capture that special look or raw emotion – ahh, there’s nothing like it.

 I'm also a graphic designer, and love the opportunity to design wedding stationary for couples - and your wedding album of course!

 WHERE DOES THE MAGIC HAPPEN FOR YOU?

 Ali: We’re based near Sydney in Australia.
-I made the move out to the country with my husband, and now, waking up to bluebirds tapping on my window and kookaburras laughing is one of my bliss points.
-But I LOVE to travel – have Laptop and camera – will work anywhere!
+But we LOVE to travel – have Laptop and camera – will work anywhere!

 Sam: We’re pretty geographically transient – and shoot all over Australia and the globe.
 Whenever we are investing in our equipment, we’re always considering how practical it is to travel with it.